Margaret Wenzell

-A member of a champion team, Wenzell was a light-hitting, good fielder who played for nine teams during her nine years in the league.
+A member of a champion team, Wenzell was a light-hitting, fielder who played for nine teams during her nine years in the league.
 She played all positions except pitcher and catcher and showed an ability to gauge the mood of the team and lighten things up when needed.

 Born in Detroit, Michigan, Wenzell grew up learning the game of baseball from her father, a semi-professional ballplayer, and her two brothers, who also played the game.
 She later joined an industrial softball league in Michigan at the age of 14.
 Many players from her league entered the AAGPBL in its inaugural season of 1943.
 She waited a couple of years to attend a tryout.
 After being accepted, she was assigned to the Grand Rapids Chicks.

 In her rookie season, Wenzell hit a .119 average in 19 games, serving as a backup outfielder for Thelma Eisen, Twila Shively and Elizabeth Wicken.
 She opened 1946 with the Muskegon Lassies, and suffered a dislocated shoulder to end her season after only eight games.
 In 1947 she batted a combined .097 in 31 games with the Peoria Redwings and the Fort Wayne Daisies.

 Wenzell played right field for the expansion Springfield Sallies in 1948.
 In 104 games she posted a (BA/OBP/SLG) of .168/.282/.208 with a career-best 33 stolen bases.
 During the season, she hit the only home run of her career while visiting the South Bend Blue Sox.
 It was a special homer, when she dropped a line drive between two outfielders and stretched a single with her hustle into an inside-the-park home run.
 I was circling the bases and they waved me home plate, Wenzell said in an interview.
 I slid into home on my belly.
 It was the winning run for the Sallies and her parents were in attendance.

 From 1949 to 1952, Wenzell played for several teams as the league shifted players to help teams stay competitive.
 She was traded to the Racine Belles (1949), played again with Fort Wayne (1949), then with the Kalamazoo Lassies (1950), and returned to Racine (1950) and Kalamazoo (1951) before joining the Battle Creek Belles (1951–1952).